On the proper interval completion problem within some chordal subclasses: An algorithm for PIG-completion on caterpillars

 Let us first consider the edges that may be added between vertices in $S_{j+1}$ and $T_j$.
 Note that vertices in $S_{j+1}$ are represented in $[0,j]$.
 For one such edge to be in $I_{j+1}$, it would have to be between a vertex of $S_{j+1}$ on one side, and $v_{j+1}$ or one of its leaves on the other side.
-But as discussed previously, the representation of $v_{j+1}$ is $[j+1,j+2]$, and its leaves are intervals of length $1$, open on one side and closed on the other, intersecting $[j+1,j+2]$, therefore the two sets do not intersect and there can be no such new important edge.
+But it follows from a previous discussion that the model of $v_{j+1}$ is $[j+1,j+2]$, and its leaves are intervals of length $1$, open on one side and closed on the other, intersecting $[j+1,j+2]$.
+Therefore the two sets do not intersect and there can be no such new important edge.